Private Education Loans

 - Summer only

-- The Summer term is separate from the Fall/Spring term.
-Students must apply for a separate private loan for the Summer term.
+- The Summer term is separate from the Fall and Spring terms.
+If a student needs a private loan for the Summer term, they must apply for a separate loan.

-- If a loan is certified for a single term, it will be disbursed in one installment during the certified term.
+- A loan certified for a single term will be disbursed as a single disbursement in the requested term.

-If a student has a past-due balance from a previous term or aid year, they must borrow a separate private loan for that specific term or aid year to pay it.
-The loan will only be certified for the amount owed for the term or aid year in which the balance is due, and it can only be certified up to the remaining cost of attendance for that term or aid year.
+The loan will be certified only for the amount owed for the term or aid year in which the balance is due, up to the remaining cost of attendance for that term or aid year, or the amount requested, whichever is less.

-For example, if a student has a past-due balance from the Summer term and is trying to return for the upcoming Fall term, they will need to apply for a Summer term loan to cover their balance from Summer.
+For example, if a student has a past-due balance from the Summer term and is trying to return for the upcoming Fall term, they will need to apply for a Summer term loan to cover that balance.

-Please note that each lender has specific guidelines regarding past-due balance loan certification, and some do not allow past-due balance certification.
+Each lender has specific guidelines for past-due balance loans, and some do not allow it.
+Contact the lender directly with any questions.

-Lenders will disburse funds to Salem State approximately eight to ten business days after the borrower receives the Loan Consummation Disclosure Statement, which is called the right-to-cancel period.
-Federal regulations prohibit lenders and schools from disbursing funds until the right-to-cancel period has passed.
+Lenders are required to provide borrowers with a minimum 3-day rescission or “Right-to-Cancel” period after the final loan disclosure, the Loan Consummation Disclosure Statement, is sent to the borrower.
+Federal regulations prevent lenders and schools from disbursing funds until the right-to-cancel period has concluded.

 When financial aid funds, including private loans, are disbursed, any outstanding balances owed to the university are paid first.
-If any excess funds remain after the balance has been paid, a refund will be generated.
-The Student Accounts Office is responsible for applying funds to a student's account and issuing student refunds.
-For more information on refunds, please visit the Student Accounts FAQ's.
+If any excess funds remain after the balance is paid, a refund will be issued.

-Be sure to exhaust all other sources of financial aid first, including federal student loans.
-Research all possibilities for scholarships, grants, and work-study.
+Be sure to exhaust all other sources of financial aid, including scholarships, grants, work-study, and federal student loans, before applying for a private loan.

 - How-To: View My Bill